When Do Babies Start Teething?

 Snap as many pictures of baby’s adorable gummy grin while you still can.
-His little teeth will crop up in the blink of an eye—and you’ll sure know when it happens.
+Those little teeth will crop up in the blink of an eye—and you’ll sure know when it happens.
 Teething can be pretty uncomfortable for babies, and they’ll express it the only way they know how—by fussing and crying and not sleeping.

 If baby is showing signs of fussiness, you may start wondering if the time for teething has arrived.
 So when do babies start teething?
 The truth is, every baby is unique.
 Still, there’s a general time frame—plus a few important things that all moms should know to make the process easier.